1

 Now let’s throw away the change entirely and restore the file to its last committed version:

-git restore calculator.py
+git restore hero_registry.py

 git status